Ebedthan/corebiota/README.md

 ## A Simple Workflow for Core Microbiota Analysis

-The goal of coremicrobiota is to provide a set of functions to perform core microbiota analysis from an ASV/OTU table.
+The goal of coremicrobiota is to provide a set of functions to easily perform core microbiota analysis from an ASV/OTU table.

-First, with the function [`sniff`](https://ebedthan.github.io/coremicrobiota/reference/sniff.html) you can rapidly get a glimpse at how many members compose your core microbiota with the given minimum relative abundance and ubiquity.
-To have an idea of how to choose good values for your minimum relative abundance and ubiquity, you can make use of the [`distribution`](https://ebedthan.github.io/coremicrobiota/reference/distribution.html) function, which will plot a histogram of distribution of both values across your dataset.
-Once, you are good to go you can now call the [`core_microbiota`](https://ebedthan.github.io/coremicrobiota/reference/core_microbiota.html) function to extract ASV/OTU names composing your core microbiota (with their corresponding relative abundance across all the dataset and ubiquity if you want).
-Finally, we offer you a function [`core_heatmap`](https://ebedthan.github.io/coremicrobiota/reference/core_heatmap.html) to draw the ASVs/OTUs relative abundance across samples.
+* First, with the function [`sniff`](https://ebedthan.github.io/coremicrobiota/reference/sniff.html) you can rapidly get a glimpse at how many members compose your core microbiota with the given minimum relative abundance and ubiquity.
+* To have an idea of how to choose good values for your minimum relative abundance and ubiquity, you can make use of the [`distribution`](https://ebedthan.github.io/coremicrobiota/reference/distribution.html) function, which will plot two histograms of distribution of both values across your dataset.
+* Once, you are good to go you can now call the [`core_microbiota`](https://ebedthan.github.io/coremicrobiota/reference/core_microbiota.html) function to extract ASV/OTU names composing your core microbiota (with their corresponding relative abundance across all the dataset and ubiquity if you want).
+* Finally, we offer you a function [`core_heatmap`](https://ebedthan.github.io/coremicrobiota/reference/core_heatmap.html) to draw the ASVs/OTUs relative abundance across samples.
-A utility function [`get_core_table`](https://ebedthan.github.io/coremicrobiota/reference/get_core_table.html) is also provided to compute total counts, relative sequence abundance across all dataset and ubiquity for each ASV/OTU.
+* A utility function [`get_core_table`](https://ebedthan.github.io/coremicrobiota/reference/get_core_table.html) is also provided to compute total counts, relative sequence abundance across all dataset and ubiquity for each ASV/OTU.

 Yes, all the function can take as input a phyloseq object.
 When it is the case,